Grinch Gingerbread Man Craft For Kids [Free Template]

 More Christmas Ideas For Kids

-Do you want to create a Christmas unit around this Grinch craft?
-If so, keep reading below for some great ideas that are great for fun and learning!
+Do you want to create a Christmas unit around this Grinch activity?
+If so, keep reading below for some ideas that are great for fun and learning!

 One of the first things we like to suggest are books!
 They’re a great way to introduce a new theme.